KleinerHacker/unity-common-ex/README.md

 Scope: org.pcsoft

 # usage
-It contains `MathfEx` with extended methods and constants.
+It contains `MathfEx` with extended methods and constants:
+* `Remap` - Remap from one range to another range

 Additional there are a lot of extension functions for different types:
 * Lists